-- The German Data Forum hosts colloquia, panel discussions and workshops that foster an ongoing exchange between researchers and data producers.
+- The German Data Forum (RatSWD) organises colloquia, panel discussions and workshops that foster an ongoing exchange between researchers and data producers.

-Moreover, the German Data Forum coordinates 39 research data centres, which are accredited according to its guidelines.
+Moreover, the German Data Forum (RatSWD) coordinates 40 research data centres, which are accredited according to its guidelines.
 The research data centres work together in the Standing Committee Research Data Infrastructure, or FDI Committee for short.
-The German Data Forum has created an infrastructure enabling researchers to gain flexible access to a wide range of data.
+The German Data Forum (RatSWD) has created an infrastructure enabling researchers to flexibly access a wide range of data.

-- 10 members from the social, behavioral and economic sciences,
+- 10 members from the social, behavioural, and economic sciences,

 - 1 member from the Federal Statistical Office,